Sign up

 Motel Mexicana, Mosley Street

 We’ve been living it up Motel Mexicana since it set up shop on Mosley Street in early 2024.
-Fellow taco fans certainly won’t be disappointed with fillings like beef barbacoa, pollo latino and mushroom enchilado with gluten-free and vegan options available too.
-Don’t miss out on their Taco Tuesday deal either when tacos are just £2.50 a pop.
+Fellow taco fans certainly won’t be disappointed with fillings like beef barbacoa, pollo latino and mushroom enchilada.
+Don’t miss out on their Taco Tuesday deal either when tacos are just £3.50 a pop or three for a tenner.
 Arriba, arriba!

 Tortilla, Grey’s Quarter, Eldon Square

 Shopping ‘til you drop is hungry work, but Eldon Square eatery Tortilla is the perfect pitstop for a post-spree taco or two.
-Opt for corn or soft shell flour tacos and customise with a variety of fillings – from chicken asado and chorizo to vegan chilli – and finish off with toppings like chipotle cheese sauce, guacamole and sweetcorn salsa.
+Opt for corn or soft shell flour tacos and customise with a variety of fillings – from chicken asado or beef to vegan chilli or grilled veg – and finish off with toppings like Monterey Jack cheese, guacamole and sweetcorn salsa.

 A colourful array of Mexican and South American dishes at Las Iguanas restaurant Las Iguanas